-Miller developed two technologies it calls “industry-exclusive” to address several of these needs: Smart-Cor and Auto-Speed.
-It also repositioned the engine and redesigned the machine’s air-flow system on the Miller Trailblazer welder.
+Miller Electric developed two technologies it calls “industry-exclusive” to address several of these needs: Smart-Cor and Auto-Speed.
+It also repositioned the engine and redesigned the air-flow system on the Miller Trailblazer welder.

 Smart-Cor provides independent weld and generator power, allowing users to power job site tools without affecting welding arc.
 Smart-Cor eliminates fluctuations in the welding arc when a load is simultaneously applied to the generator, which can create an erratic arc.

 Auto-Speed automatically adjusts engine speed to run at lower speeds determined by the load on the machine.
 In some instances, welding can be accomplished with the machine at idle (2,400 rpm), which reduces fuel usage and noise, and extends runtime.

 Miller Trailblazer 275, 325 Welder Specifications